The following new features were introduced in REST API 1.1-rev0.

 Cloud browser lets you browse cloud resources (compute or storage) required to configure an object storage repository.
 In particular, you can use the cloud browser to locate a cloud folder (or create a new one) that you want to map to a new object storage repository.

 Automation: Export and Import

-Just like you export and import direct attached and network attached storages, now you can export and import object storages.
+Just like you export and import direct attached and network attached storage systems, now you can export and import object storage systems.
 Additionally, like you export and import regular credentials, now you can export and import cloud credentials.
 For more information on export and import, see Mass Deployment.

 Scale-Out Backup Repositories